In the last 5 years, startup activity has gained immense velocity.

 Infuse a culture of growth in your company and challenge the conventional way of creating products.
 As you keep going through fast iterations and optimize your product, you’ll learn a lot about your customers and soon uncover sustainable rapid growth.

-What are the growth hacks you’ve used to successfully grow your startup?
-Which growth hacking strategy from the article do you plan to implement?
+What are the growth hacking strategies you’ve used to successfully grow your startup?
+Which growth hacking strategy from this article do you plan to implement?